BVG85/Project-4-Advanced-Lane-Finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+A histogram was then plotted by using the binary warped result (from the `warp` function and the `pipeline` functions).

+![alt text][image8]

+Using the sliding window method to identify nonzero pixels and fitting this to a  2nd order polynomial lane lines were plotted:

+![alt text][image9]
-![alt text][image5]
+![alt text][image10]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.